Fort Washington Avenue Armory

 Home of the National Track & Field Hall of Fame & New Balance Track & Field Center

 Architect: Richard Walker and Charles Morris

-A few weeks back, Stadiafile was lucky enough to score a press pass to the Armory Collegiate Invitational Track Meet at the Fort Washington Armory, an incredible indoor track facility located on 168th Street and Fort Washington Avenue in the Washington Heights section of Manhattan.
+Stadiafile was recently lucky enough to score a press pass to the Armory Collegiate Invitational Track Meet at the Fort Washington Armory, an incredible indoor track facility located on 168th Street and Fort Washington Avenue in the Washington Heights section of Manhattan.
 If like me you have not only never been to the Armory but didn’t even know it existed, read on and go soon – you will be pleasantly surprised by the East Coast’s premier track venue.